Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

-and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but activating Spack for installation is your project directory is not yet automated.**
+and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but it is mostly offered "as is" an we will not do bugfixing or development in Spack package files.**

 ### Software policies